 As the first mover in this space, guru.club has constructed a moat-like barrier to entry for competitors fortified by a powerful Shopify partnership and a growing network of independent brands and consumers.

-guru.club receives a 15% commission on every item sold on the platform.
-This is a standard fee among marketplaces such as Amazon. guru.club envisions a number of additional revenue streams.
-One of those involves the linkage of a guru's credit card with their guru.club account.
-This will allow gurus to earn rebates on purchases at brick and mortar stores and on the websites of direct to consumer brands.
+guru.club receives a 15% commission on every direct to consumer item sold on the platform.
+This is a standard fee among marketplaces such as Amazon. guru.club foresees a number of additional revenue streams including a subscription model for brick & mortar businesses.

-Shopify, whose stock has soared 87% from a year ago, hosts 800,000 brands, many of whom will be perfect partners for guru.club. guru.club is currently one of only 20 sales channels on Shopify alongside companies such as Facebook, Google, Messenger, Amazon, Ebay, and Etsy.
+Guru.Club’s technology partner, Shopify, whose stock has soared 87% from a year ago, hosts 800,000 brands, many of whom will be perfect partners for guru.club. guru.club is currently one of only 22 sales channels on Shopify alongside companies such as Facebook, Google, Messenger, Amazon, Ebay, and Etsy.

 Sam was a point guard for John Calipari, University of Kentucky’s Hall of Fame coach.
 During his days as a student athlete at Kentucky, Malone played on 3 Final Four teams, including the Wildcats 2012 NCAA championship team.
 Overcoming 4 knee surgeries during his playing career, Sam made the team as a walk-on and eventually earned a scholarship while excelling in the classroom as a 3-time Southeast Conference Academic All-American and earning the 2014 NCAA Elite 89 Award.
 The award honors “the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.”
 Following his senior basketball season, Sam founded Won Every Game Productions selling viral apparel that was featured on major media outlets such as Sporting News, USA Today, Yahoo, Sports Illustrated, Bleacher Report and Barstool Sports.
 Sam’s passion for social media marketing and innovation inspired him to form guru.club LLC in 2017.
 Prior to co-founding guru.club, Sam was the full time manager for his friend and former teammate, Nerlens Noel, during Noel’s tenure with the Philadelphia 76ers.